Family lawyers who screen their own clients for power imbalances and family violence under the Ontario Arbirtation Act Reg. face certain risks. MORE

 Transforming Family Law: Legal Education and Transgender Parents

 FDRIO’s recent Unconference on May 4th introduced legal professionals to the perspective of LGBTQ+ parents in family law.
 Guest speakers touched on struggles faced by LGBTQ+ families in family law, including; fertility and what that means for coordinating parent access, child custody and parent decision making.
-With transgender parents, one or both parents might not be biologically connected to the …
+With transgender parents, one or both parents might not be biologically connected to the child. …

 MORE